Allowed image types are jpeg,png,gif

-Parking is best at the Parking José Fdz López (see the P on the map) from where you can walk to the river through a park (with sometimes nice flycatchers and redstarts along the way), and walk along the banks while passing some colonies of herons and a fine opportunity for making nice birdpics.
+Parking is best at the Parking José Fdz López (note: this is an underground parking and only accessible for normal cars).
+Click on the P on the map to get directions.
+From the parking you can walk to the river through a park (with sometimes nice flycatchers and redstarts along the way), and walk along the banks while passing some colonies of herons and a fine opportunity for making nice birdpics.
 It’s about a 15 minute walk to the bridge, but all the birds you see underway may delay you a lot :-).

 It’s good to keep in mind that there is no shadow on the bridge, so it can get very hot in the middle of the day.
 Luckily you’ll find plenty of shade on the banks of the river.
 If you want to walk longer, you can do the walk to the islands in the middle of the river.
 Views are not as good as from the Roman bridge, but the birding is still good.